davidvoler/polyglots/README.md

 - [] get greeting words like - hello, thank you etc
 - [] get known words
 - [] generate explanation

+#### The step for course generation is iterative
+- We format raw data
+- We generate a course
+- We understand that we have something missing in raw data - and we recreate it

 ### Step 2.6